Alton White

 Alton White (born May 31, 1945) is a Canadian former professional ice hockey player.
 He played three seasons in the World Hockey Association with the New York Raiders, Los Angeles Sharks, and the Michigan Stags/Baltimore Blades.

 Born in Amherst, Nova Scotia, White is best known for being the second player of African descent, after Willie O'Ree, to have played on a professional major league ice hockey team and for being the first hockey player of African descent to score 20 goals in a single season for a major league team.
-He scored 21 goals and 21 assists for the Los Angeles Sharks during the 1972-73 season.
-During the same 1972-73 season, he became the first black player in history to score a hat-trick in a major league professional game, doing so against the Chicago Cougars.
+He scored 20 goals and 21 assists for the Los Angeles Sharks during the 1972–73 season.
+During the same 1972–73 season, he became the first black player in history to score a hat-trick in a major league professional game, doing so on January 10, 1973 against the Chicago Cougars.
+A leg injury, combined with the needs to support his growing family with a more stable environment, prompted him to retire in 1975 at the age of 29 to join the family construction business in British Columbia.